wyrtensi/Sound-Device-Control-App/README.md

 Volume control and playback device switch with hotkey and mouse.
-Fow windows.
+Uses python notifications.
+For Windows.
 Uses python+powershell.

-Uses python notifications.
 Filters microphones by name "microphone" to exclude em from device list.
 Simply rename your microphones to "microphone".